 Based on the requirements of safe sprinting, a testing period should include a complete warm-up and multiple sprints of at least two repetitions.
-Due to the popular approach of testing multiple speed qualities in the same session, such as short acceleration and change of direction (COD), it is common to have fewer repetitions per test.
-Most speed testing sessions last 30-60 minutes, depending on the total amount of trials per athlete and the size of the group of athletes.
+It’s a popular approach to test multiple speed qualities in the same session, such as short acceleration and change of direction (COD).
+Due to this, it’s also common to have fewer repetitions per test.
+Most speed testing sessions last 30-60 minutes.
+However, this may depend on the total amount of trials per athlete and the size of the group.

 Equipment and Procedures

 Assessing speed, whether linear or multi-directional, requires precise and accurate testing equipment and protocols.
 Coaches should use the same testing protocol for every test in order to track progress and make comparisons within the team, between each athlete, and to past performers.
 You can test athletes on a rubberized track, synthetic turf, or grass.